Annual Kasparov Chess Foundation University Cup

 2.a.
 Chief Arbiter – IA, IO Grant Oen

-2.b.
-Assistant Arbiters will be present to monitor Zoom and handle other tasks.
+2.c.
+Assistant Arbiters will be present to monitor Zoom and answer questions during the tournament.

 3.a.
-There is no entry fee for this event.
+There is no entry fee for the 2nd Annual KCF University Cup.

 3.c.
 Teams must register using their official academic institution email address.